carmen-chau/csc494-comp-graph/README.md

 It is recommended that students have some prior understanding of what forward pass and backpropagation do, but it is not required.

 ## Learning objectives
+1. Students should understand what the components of a computation graph are.
+They should be able to explain the process of constructing a graph from input to output (visually and mathematically).
+2. Students should understand what the multivariate chain rule is.
+They should be able to understand and visualize how this rule is applied to a computational graph to get the loss gradients in a step-by-step manner.

 ## Installation instructions